Analyze the GFP fusion proteins – in a tube

 What’s your lab’s favorite flavor?

-Nanobody-Traps are high quality binding proteins coupled to a monovalent matrix (agarose beads, magnetic particles) for biochemical analysis of many fusion proteins and their interacting partners.
+Nanobody-Traps are high quality binding proteins coupled to a monovalent matrix (agarose beads, magnetic particles, and the dynamite M-270 beads) for biochemical analysis of many fusion proteins and their interacting partners.
 The different formats allow you to perform a multitude of experiments.
 The most popular forms are Nanobody-Traps linked to agarose beads.
 Agarose beads provide the largest binding capacity and lowest background, while still being easy to work with.
 If automation is important to your lab, then magnetic agarose particles are a great choice.
-The purified protein complexes are compatible with down-stream analyses such as mass spectroscopy.
+Choose Nanobody-Traps linked to M-270 beads for huge fusion proteins (over 150 kDa) or those that are part of a larger protein assembly.
+The purified protein complexes are compatible with wide range of down-stream analyses such as mass spectroscopy.

 Camelidae single-domain antibodies are like IgGs on steroids